haimgel/kan-brewer/README.md

 ## How to

+### Annotate the Namespaces and PVCs

-1. Annotate the namespaces and PVCs that you want to back up with the `kan-brewer.haim.dev/kanister-blueprints` annotation.
+Annotate the namespaces and PVCs that you want to back up with the `kan-brewer.haim.dev/kanister-blueprints` annotation.
 It should list all the blueprints that you want to use on that namespace or PVC.

 ```yaml